nusco/narjillos/backlog.md

     Track historical data in experiment for analysis.

-* Save current configuration in experiment file
+* Save current configuration to experiment file
   Issue warning if continuing the experiment with a different configuration.
   Maybe offer a command-line switch to override existing configuration?